Fineran Way Dedication

 October 17th 2017: A consensus was taken by Township Committee not to proceed with Scoutmaster Fineran Way citing it was not GPS friendly.
 To the Troop’s discontent, the Township Committee introduces their own personal submissions and vote on Commerce Way.

 October 26th 2017: Mayor Burstein visits Troop 17 and Jamie Serruto questions her about the he entire street naming process.
 The Mayor explains that a miscommunication between the Township Committee and School Superintendent occurred, whereby students were supposed to only submit a recommendation and not select the new street name.
 The meeting was then opened up to questions by scouts and parents who expressed their distraughtness and sought further clarification.
 At the conclusion of the meeting, Mayor Burstein agreed to assist Scouts to secure the street name of Scoutmaster Fineran Way.

 December 5th 2017: Street naming was addressed in by public comment by Jamie Serruto and the Township Administrator explained that signage proofs indicate Scoutmaster Fineran Way letter size are not of required legal size; however, Fineran Way could be a good alternative.

-January 16th 2018: The Millburn Township Committee voted by roll call to approve “Fineran Way with a Scoutmaster Ken Fineran honorarium sign below” as the new street name for the portion of road behind the Short Hills Mall Currently Canoe Brook Road.
+January 16th 2018: The Millburn Township Committee voted by roll call to approve “Fineran Way with a Scoutmaster Ken Fineran honorarium sign below” as the new street name for the portion of the road behind the Short Hills Mall Currently Canoe Brook Road.
 The committee will begin the ordinance process and move towards first and second readings which will finalize the street dedication.
 Post-vote, Senior Patrol Leader Jamie Serruto addressed the Committee regarding the troop’s gratitude and the significant takeaways which this project has provided for the Scouts and the community.

 February 6th 2018: The Millburn Township Committee passed Fineran Way at First Reading.